External Statistics

 The report on indicators includes the following data:

-sales revenues, where the content depends on the activity as illustrated in the table below:
+sales revenue, where the content depends on the activity as illustrated in the table:

 Table 2: Sales revenue according to activity